DGarland1/SecurityCenterScripts/InstallSoft/README.md

 Right now the script can only parse results from CentOS, RedHat, HP-UX, and Solaris 11.
 However, the Solaris 11 parsing is untested.

-The XML export will provide the following fields:
+The CSV and XML export will provide the following fields:
 - **AssetName** - Hostname
 - **IPAddress** - IP address
 - **SoftwareVendor** - Name of the software vendor for the installed software.